turingschool/checks-for-understanding/module-4/backend/week_four.md

 Note: When you're done, submit a PR.

 * What's the purpose of a project management tool?
-* What are the stages of a card when using Pivotal Tracker?
-* What are the four types of cards available in Pivotal Tracker?
 * What's your favorite project management tool?
 * Why do we create staging environments?
 * What are the characteristics of a good README (in your opinion)?